lochmueller/staticfilecache/Documentation/Configuration/Global.rst

 *Send cache control header*

-If your apache has mod_expires loaded, you can use it to make nc_staticfilecache send Cache-Control headers together with the statically served files.
+If your apache has mod_expires loaded, you can use it to make staticfilecache send Cache-Control headers together with the statically served files.
 This is accomplished by writing a .htaccess file for every statically cached file.

 *Enable static file compression*